robertDurst/robertdurst.github.io/_posts/tech/2023-06-02-Pyret-Types-Part2.md

     //  _test_: the logic to check if the type is correct
     //  _typeName_: a string of the type name, i.e. "String", "Boolean", "Number", etc.
     // return checkType(val, test, typeName);

-    // if the test fails, we throw
-    // NOTE(rob): it seems the type check logic is a bit inconsistent in that it has two approaches to handling failure:
-    //  1. return true/false (in the case of success)
-    //  2. throw/don't throw (in the case of failure)
-    // Seems like maybe a code smell?
-Will have to dig deeper to see have the type checks are used if(!test(val)) {
+    if(!test(val)) {
         thisRuntime.ffi.throwTypeMismatch(val, typeName);
     }